binghamtonuniversity-cs120/lab2/README.md

     printf("Hello World!");
 }
 ```
-Go ahead an add the above code to your text file, then save it.
-Keep track of where the file was saved so you can navigate to it in the command line.
+Go ahead and add the above code to your text file, then save it.
+Keep track of where the file was saved so you can navigate to its location on the command line.

-For the above program, you should compile with `gcc` on the command line.
-As a reminder of the commands:
+For the above program, you should compile with `gcc`.
+If you are in the same folder as your file, you can use the command:
 ```shell
 gcc lab2.c -o lab2
 ```